gcziprusz/project-tmpl/web/src/components/header.md

 import BindingClass from "../util/bindingClass";
 ```
 The module imports two dependencies:
-- `MusicPlaylistClient`: This is likely a class or module that interacts with the MusicPlaylistService API, as we have seen in previous code snippets.
+- `MusicPlaylistClient`: This is a class or module that interacts with the MusicPlaylistService API, as we have seen in previous code snippets.
 - `BindingClass`: This class provides utility methods for binding class methods to the class instance.
 It helps in handling this context issues in JavaScript.
-(Binding of this is an advanced Javascript concept)
+(Binding is an advanced Javascript concept, what we've documented here is all that you need to know for this project.)

 ## 2. Header Class:
 ```javascript